brodie1999/MLOps-Pipeline/README.md

     The benefits are:

-        -> **Ensure reproducibility**: By executing the pipline multiple times with the same inputs, we achieve consistent outputs, which enhances the reproducibility reliability of machine learning models
+        -> Ensure reproducibility: By executing the pipline multiple times with the same inputs, we achieve consistent outputs, which enhances the reproducibility reliability of machine learning models
-        -> **Simplify Workflow**: The pipline automates multiple steps in the machine learning workflow.
+        -> Simplify Workflow: The pipline automates multiple steps in the machine learning workflow.
 This reduces the need for manual intervention from the data science team, making the process more efficient and streamlined.
-        -> **Accelerate Deployment**: The pipline helps reduce the time data and models take to the production phase.
+        -> Accelerate Deployment: The pipline helps reduce the time data and models take to the production phase.
 This enables faster deployment of machine learning solutions and quicker integration into real-world applications
-        -> **Enable focus on innovation**: With modular components and automation in place, the pipline frees the data science team to focus more on developing new solutions rather than spending excessive time maintaining existing ones.
+        -> Enable focus on innovation: With modular components and automation in place, the pipline frees the data science team to focus more on developing new solutions rather than spending excessive time maintaining existing ones.
-        -> **Facilitate reusability**: Specific steps can be reused to develop and deploy end-to-end solutions, allowing for seamless integration with existing systems without the need to start from scratch each time.
+        -> Facilitate reusability: Specific steps can be reused to develop and deploy end-to-end solutions, allowing for seamless integration with existing systems without the need to start from scratch each time.